ammarateya/ann_arbor_parking/SETUP_CLOUDFLARE_WORKER.md

-# Step-by-Step: Add Cloudflare Worker for a2-parking
+i# Step-by-Step: Add Cloudflare Worker for a2-parking

 ## Step 1: Sign up / Log in to Cloudflare (Free)